 In general, locating and then interpreting sources of Chilean law can be challenging, particularly for non-Spanish speaking researchers.
 Keep in mind that, when approaching a question related to Chilean law (or foreign law generally), it is often advantageous to start with a secondary source.
 There are several online guides in English that can serve as introductions to understanding and researching Chilean law.
 These resources are listed at right.

-On September 26, 2015, Chilean President Michelle Bachelet spoke on the topic of "Challenges of Our Democracy: 25 Years After" at Columbia University's Law Library.
+On September 26, 2015, then Chilean President Michelle Bachelet spoke on the topic of "Challenges of Our Democracy: 25 Years After" at Columbia University's Law Library.
 The video is posted on YouTube.

 An excellent introduction to civil law systems is available via the WWW link listed below.
 Other books on civil law may be located using the LUC Libraries' online catalog (see the "Books" tab for more info).